What pompelmi is

 clamscanas a child process. - Read the exit code when it finishes.

-- Map that code to a string constant and resolve the Promise.
+- Map that code to a Symbol constant and resolve the Promise.

 No daemon.
 No stdout parsing.
 No native bindings.
 The result is a library that is trivial to install, audit, and reason about.